 There will be several road closures over the weekend.
 Don't drive into London unless you have to.

-live traffic news or follow us on Twitter @TfLTrafficNews for real-time traffic updates.
+Plan your journey in advance, check live traffic news or follow us on Twitter @TfLTrafficNews for real-time traffic updates.

 Roads around St James's Park are closed from 1 June to 5 June inclusive.